Impact Investing

 Ultimately, we imagine a world where there is an independent forum, serving networks of impact investors, where communities can file a grievance about harm resulting from an impact investment, have their voice heard, and their grievance addressed.
 Investors and the public could use information from this process to prevent harm, make better decisions, and ultimately improve the outcomes of investment for people and the planet.
 For larger investors, they require immediate ways to hear grievances from communities through accountability offices that are independent, fair, transparent, accessible and effective.

-To date, our advocacy has resulted in accountability as a benchmark for good practice in the UNDP SDG Impact Standards, IFC is now reporting their own accountability office as part of their disclosures under the Operating Principles for Impact Management, and there is much more to come.
+To date, our advocacy has resulted in accountability as a benchmark for good practice across numerous impact measurement, monitoring, and reporting standards governing the field.
 We invite you to learn more about our strategy to influence impact investing and ESG standard and advocate for new mechanisms in the tabs connected to this page.

 Related Media